 No. 18 Nuts and bolts.
 Neptune’s founders, John and Giles, said from day one that they wanted to make furniture that was “as safe as boats, not houses”.
 That’s why all of Neptune’s kitchens and furniture is made from proper timber, just as it has been for cabinetmakers – and boat makers – for generations.
 You won’t find any MDF or chipboard.
 Wood is an integral strand of the company’s DNA.
 What’s not to love about that?
 It has a timeless quality, an innate sense of longevity, and can be applied to designs that are classic and incredibly modern.

 No. 19 In bloom.
 Neptune has helped dispel the odd myth as well.
 Life-like flowers?
 Why not, when they’re this convincing.
 In fact, being hand-painted, they’re works of art in themselves.
 The point is, something beautiful can jolly up more than just a room – it can do the same for the people who inhabit it.
-Most recently, Neptune has also added potted succulents and an olive tree to the collection which are every bit as convincing.
+Most recently, Neptune has also added potted succulents to the collection which are every bit as convincing.

 No. 20 Mood enhancers.
 The power of good lighting is something that should never be underestimated.
 But even better if it’s also good-looking lighting.
 Neptune caught on to this idea early, and has created and grown a collection of lights to suit the needs – and look – of every room in the house.